 Two state vectors are dissociated if they are not globally associable.
 They are partially dissociated if they are locally but not globally associable.
-They are completely dissociated if they are neither locally nor globally associable.
-In the discrete case, in Definition 2, (local) isometries are replaced by (local) isomorphisms between the labeled (hyper)graphs $\gamma$ and $\gamma'$ .
+They are completely dissociated if they are not associable (globally or locally).

+In the discrete case, in Definition 2, (local) isometries are replaced by (local) isomorphisms between the labeled (hyper)graphs γ and γ' .

 It is possible for the 3d-space states to reassociate, at least partially.
+This can be seen by using the path integral formulation.
 This allows quantum interference to exist at micro scales.
 This is the key to understanding why our quantum world looks quantum at small scales, and classical at macro scales.